signl4/docs/integrations/arduino/arduino.md

 # SIGNL4 Integration with Arduino

+When critical systems fail, SIGNL4 is the fastest way to alert your staff, engineers, IT admins on call and “in the field”.
+SIGNL4 provides reliable notifications via mobile app push, text and voice calls with tracking, escalations and duty scheduling.

+[Arduino](https://www.arduino.cc/) is an open-source hardware and software company, project and user community that designs and manufactures single-board microcontrollers and kits for building digital devices.
+It can be used for prototyping and IoT projects.
+Arduino also offers an all-in-one IoT platform.

+Pairing Arduino with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.
+The integration does not only allow you to know when a critical issue has occurred but also when it was resolved no matter where you are.

 The integration of Arduino and SIGNL4 is done by sending an HTTP Post request.

 ## Prerequisites